 Notice that the full structure of the neural net has to be predefined, and it is the weights themselves that can be continuously/semi-continuously (in batches) updated.
 There are extensions to the typical neural networks that exhibit adaptive structure as well.
 These are known as recurrent neural nets (RNNs) that we shall discuss in a subsequent entry.

 Further, Recurrent Neural Nets have some notion of state, being able to “remember” past sequences.
-They are also (possibly) Turing Complete [http://arxiv.org/pdf/1410.5401v2.pdf]; this means that they can compute any computation that can be done.
+They are also (possibly) Turing Complete; this means that they can compute any computation that can be done.

-Amazingly, they are also universal approximators and can, with well chosen activation function for their neurons, approximate any function.
-This basically means that if there is some relationship (continuous mapping) between input and output, a neural net will be able to learn the underly relationship.
+Amazingly, they are also universal approximators and can, with well chosen activation functions for their neurons, approximate any function.
+This basically means that if there is some relationship (continuous mapping) between input and output, a neural net will be able to learn the underlying relationship.

-Unfortunately, this makes no guarantee on how fast/easy the convergence to the true underlying function, nor does it make any guarantee on the accuracy new data you wish to apply your model to etc.
+Unfortunately, this makes no guarantee on how fast or simple the convergence to the true underlying function, nor does it make any guarantee on the accuracy of the data relative to the model.

-Indeed, even though the the range of applications and accuracy is impressive for neural networks, they may not be the ideal algorithm for your data problem.
-Neural nets unfortunately suffer from difficult interpretability and in general a more lengthy and complicated tuning procedure.
+Indeed, even though the range of applications and accuracy is impressive for neural networks, they may not be the ideal algorithm for your data problem.
+Neural nets unfortunately suffer from difficult interpretability and in general, a more lengthy and complicated tuning procedure.